despiegk/book_earth_regenerator/src/intro/intro_readme.md

 Awareness is all it takes to resolve all issues we face right now on our beautiful planet.

-> This book is written like "source code" and needs to be expanded upon, this also only a start, we would like to invite everyone contribute and give their remarks.
+> This book is written like "source code" and needs to be expanded upon, this also only a start, we would like to invite everyone to contribute and give their remarks.

 ## Our world is standing at a crossroads.